 - Alert A Buddy That You Need Help – all seniors should have an easy way to alert someone that they are in trouble and this can easily happen when you are cooking

-- Call 911 – of course you can also contact emergency services if a fire were to break out while cooking
+- Call 911 – indirectly, Alexa can be used to call 911 in case a fire were to break out while cooking

 - Echo Show and Tell – for seniors who are visually impaired, the new Show and Tell skill that is used on the Echo Show is not yet perfect, but I’m sure with time it will be

 - Set up multiple timers – it’s so easy to simply say “Alexa, set a pasta timer for 10 minutes.” and then “Alexa, set a broccoli timer for 5 minutes.”